This site contains the latest version of Full Maude. If you

 for a module expression A + B + C.

-- The downModule operation has been extended to be able
+downModule operation has been extended to be able to handle

-handle object-oriented metamodules.
-Note that omod metamodules are
+object-oriented metamodules.
+Note that omod metamodules are defined in

-in the UNIT Full Maude module.
-Therefore, to be able to do things
+the UNIT Full Maude module.
+Therefore, to be able to do things like

-must be the Full Maude UNIT module or one extending
+the current module must be the Full Maude UNIT module or one extending it.

 - January 8th, 2009 (Full Maude 2.4c)